ous-uio-bioinfo-core/Eurocan_microRNA/end_results.md

 <br/>
 <br/>
 And here is the same table for the "invasive-DCIS" comparison.
-[Link to file](output-analysis/Volinia_validation_invasive-DCIS.txt)
+Both tables are also written to [files](output-analysis).

 ```r